pflanze/mailmover/README.md

 that there's a ~/log directory, and that `daemonize` and `loop` from [chj-bin](https://github.com/pflanze/chj-bin) are installed and reachable from crontab's PATH (can be set within the crontab).

+Or use the [bin/init-mailmover](bin/init-mailmover) script.
+For a setup that also picks up learned hams from ~/MaildirIn/HAM:

+    @reboot /opt/chj/mailmover/bin/init-mailmover start ~/log/mailmover ~/MaildirIn/new  ~/Maildir
+    @reboot /opt/chj/mailmover/bin/init-mailmover start ~/log/mailmover-ham ~/MaildirIn/HAM  ~/Maildir --ham